Trauma-Informed Therapy Course

 Programme Lecturers

-The indicative content for the module supports the evidencing of the learning outcomes and includes:
+The indicative content aligns with and supports the learning outcomes and includes the following:

 • Dissociation